ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 RUN="systemctl --no-block start <service>"
 ```

-And you may want to do this to load the new rule and get already plugged in devices run through that new rule:
+You may want to do this to load the new rule and get already plugged in devices run through that new rule:

 ```console
 $ udevadm control --reload-rules